atgreen/daily-price-depot-droid/README.md

 # daily-price-depot-droid

-This software, which I run as a pod on k8s, fetches historical and daily price data from [Alpha Vantage](https://alphavantage.co) and stores them in [ledger](https://ledger-cli.org) compatible files in a git repo (your daily price depot).
+This software, which runs neatly as a pod on k8s, fetches historical and daily price data from [Alpha Vantage](https://alphavantage.co) and stores them in [ledger](https://ledger-cli.org)-compatible files in a git repo (your "daily price depot"), ready to consume by `ledger`.

 Sample /etc/daily-price-depot-droid/config.ini: